iluwatar/java-design-patterns/context-object/README.md

 **Programmatic Example**

-This application has different layers labelled A, B and C with each extracting specific information from a similar context for further use in the software.
-Passing down each pieces of information individually would be inefficient, a method to efficiently store and pass information is needed.
+In a multi-layered Java application, different layers such as A, B, and C extract specific information from a shared context.
+Passing each piece of information individually is inefficient.
+The Context Object pattern efficiently stores and passes this information, improving the overall performance and maintainability of the Java application.

 Define the data that the `ServiceContext` object contains.